 As someone who owns more than ten games, I may not be the best person to level with someone on the fence about entering the field.
-That doesn’t mean I can’t give some good perspective.
+That doesn’t mean I can’t give a good perspective.
 I once too owned no board games and know some good places to start.
 This list should give you a sampling of everything board games have to offer.
 If you have a taste for anything, there are many places to go from here.
 This is the list of the 10 games to start your board game collection.

 #10 | Terraforming Mars

+Rounding out the bottom spot on the list of the games to start your board game collection is a game about Mars.
 This is the intense one on the list, a game could take 2+ hours.
 This is an epic engine-building game.
 You are a corporation whose job it is to make Mars a groovy place.
 There is a lot to do, get power and oxygen and take on projects and all sorts of stuff.
 You are not taking on an easy task, it takes some time.
 This is a great game for getting your feet wet on a game that takes place on such a large scale.
 Everything else on this list is pretty quick and light, but this is very heavy, in a good way though.

 #09 | King of Tokyo

 King of Tokyo is a king of the hill dice game with monsters.
 Each urn you roll five six-sided dice with 1, 2, 3, heart, attack, energy.
 You get three rolls to save what dice you want.
 You are either the one person in Tokyo getting victory points or you are outside trying to get in.
 Depending on what you roll, stuff happens and it is either about getting to 20 victory points or taking everyone else out.
 It is a game that will have you turning against one another in no time, but up against the cartoonish fun-loving theme that contains monsters like Godzilla.
 A good dice game and good example of all-out war against one another.
 And not in a picking on someone way, that player chose to take Tokyo so if they can’t take the heat that is on them.